Ashley Sarmiento

 Arwen Ashley Altoveros Sarmiento (born January 13, 2007) is a Filipino actress.
 She gained prominence in the television series Dyesebel (2014), FlordeLiza (2015), and Goin' Bulilit (2016), all aired by ABS-CBN.
-She is currently an artist of GMA Network's management arm, Sparkle, and has appeared in Nakarehas na Puso (2022), Black Rider (2023) and Maka (since 2024).
+She is currently an artist of GMA Network's management arm, Sparkle, and has appeared in Nakarehas na Puso (2022–2023), Black Rider (2023–2024) and Maka (2024–2025).

-Early life
+Early life and education

 Arwen Ashley Altoveros Sarmiento was born on January 13, 2007, in Las Piñas, Metro Manila.
-She began her acting career at the age of five, appearing in the ABS-CBN television series Dyesebel, FlordeLiza, and the sketch comedy program Goin' Bulilit.

 Sarmiento graduated from senior high school at the University of Perpetual Help System DALTA (UPHSD).

 Career

-Sarmiento made her television debut as the young version of Anne Curtis' titular character in Dyesebel.
+Sarmiento began her acting career at the age of five.
+She made her television debut as the young version of Anne Curtis' titular character in Dyesebel.
 She later played her first lead role as Flor in the ABS-CBN drama series FlordeLiza.

 In 2020, Sarmiento signed a contract with GMA Network following ABS-CBN’s broadcast shutdown.